antonycc/gpg-test/README.md

 New contributor on-boarding
 ==
-1. [Existing contributor]
-- Invites [New contributor] to join the project
-1. [New contributor]
+1 [New contributor]
+--
 - Clones project from shared repository into workspace
 - Generates keypair (RSA and RSA, 2048)
 - Exports public key
-- Updates list of contributors with current
+- Updates list of contributors with generated key
 - Adds public key to shared repository
-1. [Existing contributor]
+2 [Existing contributor]
+--
 - Updates workspace from shared repository
 - Imports public key into local keychain
 - Decrypts sensitive material
 - Encrypts using current public keys
-- Updates shared repository with encrypted sensitive material
+- Updates shared repository with encrypted sensitive material --
-1. [New contributor]
+3 [New contributor]
 - Updates workspace from shared repository
 - Decrypts sensitive material in workspace

 Test secure storage of sensitive information using public private keys